mongrov/roverz/readme.md

    * login/logout
    * emoji
    * image caching
-   * pinch and zoom in messages
+   * pinch and zoom on images

-You can embed this library within your application to have collaboration within your app.
+You can embed this library to have collaboration feature in your application.

 ## Installation
 For a fully working example, please refer to example/readme.md